 Nobody, however, asks you for your age and your CV, once you get to the stage.

-My therapist encouragingly said that there was huge difference between retraining and to return to your own profession.
+My therapist encouragingly said that there was huge difference between retraining and to go back to your own profession.

 “A relaunch of a much-loved product,” as he beautifully put it.

 I needed to have my own series of products.

 If I could manage to pass through the embarrassment, shame and guilt of the sex and drugs experiences I would have a vast bank of exciting artistic material.